 ***NEW***

-View our video highlighting the history of the LOC Mlwaukee Chapter and our many members over the years.
+View our video highlighting the history of the LOC Milwaukee Chapter and our many members over the years.
 So many memories of so many dedicated and loyal volunteers.
 Thanks to our Historian Committee for this heartwarming video!

 our history